benammarfares/Charging_Station_App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+❗❗❗ Important !!!
+ *After cloning you must change the export.sql , don't worry it's a simple modification.
+(Just change FARES1 with your ODBC Client Username, this Username also should be the one for your DB ,for more informations watch the video i linked it covers all the configuration parts 😉)
-The most important thing is that you should create the db in Oracle Sqldeveloper.
+The most important thing is that you should create the db in Oracle Sqldeveloper (also in the video 😅).
-After that ,import the .sql file from the project after cloning it.
 And for the database config just open connexion.cpp for any modification based on your requirements.

 ### Prerequisites